Amar Suloev

-Amar Suloev (January 7, 1976 – June 27, 2016) was a Russian mixed martial artist.
-Following his mixed martial arts career, Suloev became involved in the world of organized crime and was arrested and accused of being a contract killer.
+Amar Suloev (January 7, 1976 – June 27, 2016) was an Armenian mixed martial artist.
+Following his mixed martial arts career, Suloev allegedly became involved in the world of organized crime and was arrested and accused of being a contract killer.
 He died of stomach cancer in June 2016.
 During his career, he fought for the UFC, PRIDE Fighting Championships, Cage Rage, and M-1 Global.

+Suloev made the first recorded use of the submission hold that became known as the Suloev Stretch in a 2002 victory over Paul Cahoon.
+The hold, a kneebar variant applied from the back control position, was subsequently used effectively by MMA fighters including Kenny Robertson, Aljamain Sterling and Zabit Magomedsharipov.
+It has also been used by grappler Josh Cisneros.

 Background

-Suloev was born into a Yazidi-Kurdish family in Tashir, Armenian Soviet Socialist Republic (now Armenia).
+Suloev was born into a Kurdish Yazidi family in Tashir, Armenian Soviet Socialist Republic (now Armenia).

 Mixed martial arts career

 A former kickboxer and Greco-Roman wrestler, Suloev was recruited by the Russian team Red Devil Sport Club and made his debut in national promotion M-1 Global in 1999, losing to Andrei Semenov by armbar.
 Suloev later avenged his defeat by choking out Semenov in Brazil for World Vale Tudo Championship, winning the WVC 11 Middleweight Tournament in the process.

 Ultimate Fighting Championship

 At UFC 35, Suloev came to fight in the premier MMA organization of the United States where he faced top light heavyweight Chuck Liddell.
 The fight went to decision, where Liddell was awarded the win on points.
 The fight was intense and Suloev demonstrated his level of skill with kickboxing as he avoided the trademark power shots of the feared American fighter.
 Despite the loss, Amar was one of only seven fighters to take Liddell to decision.
 The UFC invited him back at UFC 37 to fight Phil Baroni, where a controversial knee by Suloev was landed while Baroni was on his knees getting up, shortly after the referee stood them up, Baroni landed a flurry of punches which stopped Suloev.